ADVERTISEMENT

 Deal Snapshot: Novo is partnering with Ascendis on less frequently dosed drugs for metabolic diseases, committing up to $285m for a lead program, a once-monthly GLP-1 receptor agonist.

-US FDA has greenlighted Senseonics’ Eversense 365 continuous glucose monitor, which must be replaced just once a year.
-Capable of being integrated with compatible insulin pumps as part of an automated insulin delivery system, the fully implantable device lasts 185 days longer than the Eversense E3 sensor and far outstrips competing CGMs, which last only for 10-14 days.
+US FDA has greenlighted Senseonics’ Eversense 365 continuous glucose monitor.
+The fully implantable device is replaced once a year, lasting 185 days longer than the Eversense E3 sensor and outstripping competing CGMs, which last only for 10-14 days.

 Dexcom announced the launch of Stelo, the first non-prescription continuous glucose monitoring system to hit the US market, but is likely going to face competition soon from Abbott.